baysongservices/hypermedia-api/prefer-based/hypermedia-api-prefer-example.md

   "postApproval": false
 }
 ```
+Clearly we can see some more extensive hypermedia being returned by the server.
+We notice the server has decided to apply the first version of the blog vocabulary `http://example.org/vocab/blog1` with the `blog` curie, and returned both of those values in the Preference-Applied header value.
+As the service did not receive a preference value for `hypermedia-api`, the server offers both sets of supported vocabularies and protocol-bindings to facilitate single interaction preference negotiation boot strapping.

+The server has elected to apply certain preferences, and provide the metadata for the hypermedia-api client to immediately begin interacting with the service after just a single interaction.
+With this additional data we'll assume the client makes the same choices, so the rest of the flow would apply to both scenarios identically.

-Here we encounter the follow your nose dilema.
-If it doesn't have the bound vocabulary you have no idea there is a publishPost affordance, how do you publish then.. try everything?
-The goal will curate your interaction.
+However, here we encounter one of the primary follow your nose dilemmas.
+If the vocabulary is not bound, or you don't have a goal like `#approveAndPublish` how would you know there is a publishPost affordance which may be available when the resource is in a certain state?
+In this case how would you publish with a follow your nose style client, try everything?
+This is both highly inefficient and can be downright dangerous on services where some affordances may have drastic side effects.
+Instead the goal and bounded vocabulary are used to curate the client interaction.

 ```
 GET http://example.org/blog/goals/approveAndPublish